As will contest attorneys, we are often approached by clients who want to know whether all wills have to be probated.

 Even if a will is not probated, that does not necessarily mean that an interested party (usually defined as a beneficiary or an heir at law) cannot obtain a copy of it, as the fraudulent concealment or destruction of a will is a felony in Virginia.

-Probate can be a complex and confusing process for those who are not well-versed in the legal system.
+Probate can be a complex and confusing process for those who are not well versed in the legal system.
 That’s where we come in.
-Our team is highly experienced in this area of the law and has helped many others in similar situations.
-Let us see if we can help you, too.

-If you have a valid reason for challenging your loved one’s will, our lawyers at Obenshain Law Group may be able to help you seek the justice you deserve.
-Give us a call at (540) 318-7360 or fill out an online contact form.
+If you have a valid reason for challenging your loved one’s will, our lawyers may be able to help you seek the justice you deserve.
+Give us a call at (540) 318-7360 or contact Obenshain Law Group online.